🍄 Lawn Fungus & Disease Control in Ellicott City, MD

 Brown Patch

-The most common and destructive lawn disease in Howard County, brown patch creates circular brown patches ranging from a few inches to several feet in diameter.
-Affected grass blades have a water-soaked appearance, then turn tan or brown.
-A distinctive smoke ring of gray mycelium may be visible on dewy mornings around active patches.
-Brown patch thrives in hot, humid weather (80-90°F) with nighttime temperatures above 70°F—typical Maryland summer conditions from June through September.
+The most common and destructive disease in Howard County.
+Creates circular brown patches from inches to several feet in diameter.
+Thrives in hot, humid weather (80-90°F) with nighttime temps above 70°F—typical Maryland summer conditions June through September.

 Dollar Spot

-Dollar spot creates small, silver dollar-sized tan or straw-colored spots across lawns.
-Individual spots may merge to form larger irregular patches.
-Grass blades develop distinctive hourglass-shaped tan lesions with reddish-brown borders.
-Dollar spot is most active during warm days and cool nights with heavy dew—common in late spring and early fall in Ellicott City.
-Low nitrogen fertility increases susceptibility.
+Creates small, silver dollar-sized tan spots that may merge into larger patches.
+Grass blades develop distinctive hourglass-shaped lesions.
+Most active during warm days and cool nights with heavy dew—common in late spring and early fall.

 Rust